Who we are

 - Empowering kids to help each other.
 Through volunteering and educational programs, we help kids understand hunger and lead projects to end it.
 Over 25% of hours volunteered come from youth under age 18.

 Meet our founder, Mary K. Hoodhood, and learn how Kids' Food Basket began.
 Meet our staff and board -- we are a small team that is supported by hundreds of volunteers every day!
-It is only with the support of the greater Grand Rapids community that Kids' Food Basket has been able to serve so many kids in such a short period of time.
+It is only with the support of the West Michigan community that Kids' Food Basket has been able to serve so many kids in such a short period of time.
 Will you join us in the attack on childhood hunger?